cusyio/Python4DataScience/docs/productive/git/advanced/gitlab/ci-cd/docker.rst

+..
+SPDX-FileCopyrightText: 2024–2025 Veit Schiele
+..
+..
+SPDX-License-Identifier: BSD-3-Clause

 Building Docker containers
 ==========================

-We use :doc:`ci-cd`, to create our Python Docker containers.
+We use :doc:`index`, to create our Python Docker containers.

 #.
 First, we define the Python version in our :ref:`pyproject-toml` file of the
    project: